AndromedaOMA/FlappyNet/README.md

 <h3 align="left">The logic behind the code:</h3>

-  The final solution presents the implementation of Neural Networks that are focused on Reinforcement Learning concepts through the Q-Learning algorithm.
+  The FlappyNet project implements a Deep Q-Network (DQN), which involves using a neural network architecture—specifically a Convolutional Neural Network (CNN), for the final solution.

   The first implementation ideas will consider only some classic Neural Networks (without Dueling architecture).
 So these were the initial implementations of Fully Connected, respectively Convolutional Neural Networks.

   The multilayer neural network consists of three hidden layers of 256 perceptrons each followed by a LayerNorm for data normalization.
 For the first layer we will use the ReLU activation function, and for the second layer the GeLU activation function and a Dropout for regularization.

   The convolutional neural network contains 2 convolutional layers followed by one Pooling layer each.
 The first convolution layer will contain 16 channels and the second layer will contain 32 channels.
 The transition from each convolution layer to the pooling layer is processed and filtered by means of a ReLU activation function and BatchNorm2d normalization.
 The convolutional layers are followed by a fully connected network consisting of two hidden layers, between which is a ReLU activation function and the Dropout regularizer.
-The LogSoftmax function is attached to the last layer.

-  Through these two Neural Networks, for each one separately, a Target Neural Network identical to the initial one was applied and trained, in parallel, through the Experience Replay stack.
+  The implementation consists of two main phases:

+  1. Replay Buffer Population: This buffer collects and stores experiences from each frame of the game, including the current state, the chosen action, the resulting reward, and the next state.
+This allows for the agent to learn from a diverse set of experiences by sampling random mini-batches during training.

+  2. Training Phase: To train the agent, we use two neural networks with identical architectures:

+  The Policy Network: This network predicts the next action based on the current state and has its parameters updated continuously.

+  The Target Network: This network provides a more stable evaluation by correcting the Policy Network's predictions and is updated periodically (not continuously).

+The training process involves calculating the loss function, which measures the difference between the predicted Q-values from the Policy Network and the target Q-values derived using the Target Network.
+The Policy Network is then updated to minimize this loss, enabling it to make more accurate predictions and maximize cumulative rewards over time.

   Finally the original Neural Networks were adapted to the Dueling Architecture.
-Dueling DQN and Dueling CNN Neural Networks receive the same specific architecture, the only significant difference between them is given by the convolutional layers described above.
+Dueling DQN and Dueling Convolutional Neural Networks receive the same specific architecture, the only significant difference between them is given by the Convolutional layers described above.
 We use Dueling architecture because this architecture leads to better policy evaluation.
 NOTE: The Dueling architecture is nothing but an extension of the standard Deep Q-Network (DQN)!

-  The architecture used will change the last layers of Fully Connected Neural Networks into two streams, one associated with value (value_stream) and another associated with advantages (advantages_stream). streams will consist of two hidden layers and a ReLU activation function.
+  The architecture used will change the last layers of Fully Connected Neural Networks into two streams, one associated with value (value_stream) and another associated with advantages (advantages_stream).
+Streams will consist of two hidden layers and a ReLU activation function.

   Here we have the summary and the function/formula we will apply within the Dueling architecture:
 ```bash